raghib1992/Jenkins/Sonarqube.md

 **************************************
-Sonarqube and jenkins
+# Sonarqube and jenkins

-install plugin sonarqube scanner plugins add sonar toekn as secret text in jenkins credential configure tool add sonarqube server
+install plugin sonarqube scanner plugins add sonar token as secret text in jenkins credential configure tool add sonarqube server
 Create webhook to revert the status of qua;ity check to jenkins